 Ready to close the year in SAP Business ByDesign?
-If not, this article might just be what you’re looking for.

 This blog post:

 - Explains how to create new fiscal years and close existing ones.

 - Helps you understand the Balance Carryforward process.

 - Provides instructions for reopening a closed fiscal year to make adjusting entries.

 - Focuses solely on the year-end aspects of the close process.

 Note: This blog is not a comprehensive overview of the Closing Cockpit and does not cover the period-end closing procedures.